$0 Illinois IEP Meeting Prep Checklist

 To claim compensatory education, document the gap with specificity — dates, services missed, what substitute was offered (if anything).
 You can request compensatory education at an IEP meeting, through a state complaint to ISBE, or as part of a due process case.

-ISBE state complaints are resolved within 60 calendar days and can order compensatory services directly.
+ISBE state complaints are resolved within 60 calendar days and may result in compensatory services when supported by the record.
 For straightforward "services weren't provided" cases, a state complaint is often faster and less expensive than due process.

 Illinois-Specific Discipline Rules